luca-pythia/multimems/README.md

 # Multimens

-Python 3 tool suite for the computation of memory kernel matricess from a set of time series data.
+Python 3 tool suite for the computation of memory kernel matrices from a set of time series data.

 To get started, run